travis-ci/travis-build/README.md

     `$ travis compile`

-1. With a single integer, it produces the script for the given build.
-(or the first job of that build)
+1. With a single integer, it produces the script for the given build (or the first job of that build matrix).

     `$ travis compile 8`